diegopamio/angular-sails-bind/README.md

 Getting a subset of the model:

-You can filter the initial model content by adding a third parameter to the $sailsBind function (thanks @maik_tailor for the request).
+You can filter the initial model content by adding a third parameter to the $sailsBind function (thanks @Shalotelli for the request).

 ```javascript
    $sailsBind("item", $scope, {"name": {"contains": "Foo"}};